jasonbrown-alis/build/docs/guides/getting-started/command-line-interface.md

 ## Install Prerequisites

-Before you install the **Build OS** CLI, install the following prerequisites:
+Before you install the Alis CLI, install the following prerequisites:

 ### Google Cloud SDK

-The CLI makes use of Google Cloud SDK authentication to seamlessly authenticate your requests to **Build OS**.
+The CLI makes use of Google Cloud SDK authentication to seamlessly authenticate your requests to the platform.

 1. Install the latest version of Cloud SDK for your device by following the [instructions](https://cloud.google.com/sdk/docs/install).
 2. Run `gcloud auth login` from your terminal to authenticate your local environment with Google user account via a web-based authorization flow.
-    *NOTE* Ensure that you login using your account associated with alis.exchange.
+    *NOTE* Ensure that you login using your account associated with the Alis Build platform.
 3. Run `gcloud auth application-default login` to acquire new user credentials to use for Application Default Credentials ([ADC](https://developers.google.com/identity/protocols/application-default-credentials)).
 These are used in calling Google APIs.